derykmakgill/website/tax.md

 He decided that his only option was to play along for now. <code style="font-family: courier new, monospace;">Okay.
 Assuming that is true, who is paying for it?"

 <code style="font-family: courier new, monospace;">lol.</code> M replied. <code style="font-family: courier new, monospace;">You're paying for it.
 It's a refund, after all.</code>

+That really wasn't George's question.
+He wanted to know where the money, if it even existed, was coming from.
+Almost like he was reading his mind, M typed again: <code style="font-family: courier new, monospace;">If you mean, "who is going to wake up tomorrow and realise they are missing a lot of money, well, I'm not too worried about that.
+I've been doing this a long time.
+Did you know there are over two million employees of our fine republic?
+If they each gave you fifty cents, would they even notice?
+A dollar?
+Would they notice?
+Would they even notice five dollars?</code>